Music

 Instruments

-As part of the of the Charanga music scheme, children learn to play the glockenspiel.
+As part of the Charanga music scheme, children learn to play the glockenspiel.
 This accessible instrument allows children to become confident in playing along with pieces of music, reading musical notation and composing their own pieces of music as well.

 In addition to the glockenspiel, Key Stage Two children learn to play the ukulele, learning to play chords to accompany songs and their own singing.